 No, it uses two AA batteries, but we encourage you to use the rechargeable type so that you never run out.

-The NanoFoamer only runs for about 15 seconds when frothing milk for a cappuccino so you can make at least 50 cups before you start noticing the motor slowing down and needs freshly charged batteries.
+The NanoFoamer only runs for about 30 seconds when foaming milk for a cappuccino so you can make at least 50 cups before you start noticing the motor slowing down and needs freshly charged batteries.